 Borneo Wildlife Tour

 Borneo’s jungles and rivers are teeming with wildlife.
 Its verdant jungles shelter a rich variety of creatures and among them, tribes still practice ancient ways of life in harmony with their pristine surroundings.
-Borneo’s Sabah region offers travellers a blend of wilderness and adventure through lazy rivers snake through the jungle past stunning caves, before finding their way to the South China Sea.
-This is explorers dream destination.
+Borneo’s Sabah region offers travellers a blend of wilderness and adventure through rivers that snake through the jungle past stunning caves, before finding their way to the South China Sea.

 At Sandakan, you will visit the Sepilok Orang-utan Sanctuary.
 Witness the feeding of orang-utans and learn how they are trained to survive in the wild.
 The Sanctuary was started in 1964 for rehabilitation of orphaned orang-utans and many have since been returned to the forest.